 In designing policies to mitigate and adapt to the effects of these growth-generated externalities, the question of where authority lies between the central government and local municipalities is of critical importance.
 Addressing externalities effectively and efficiently often requires innovation at both the local and national level.
 There is a thus need to design governance structures that facilitate these policy innovations, while keeping a certain level of central oversight and control to minimise distortions across cities.
 Finally, political constraints on policy in this area are often stringent; thinking about social norms about environment quality is also important when thinking about the design of urban policies for climate change.
+Strategies to reduce local pollution deserve more attention as a growth issue not just because of their direct effect on health, but also because effective policies to reduce pollution may also prove important for climate change and generating sustainable growth.

-Next steps and research priorities
+BOX 2 Next steps and research priorities

-- How can sanitation and health services can be provided to effectively maintain public health and a clean environment?
-More generally, how do the social costs of urban density and social benefits of public services vary across population groups? - Can governments facilitate functioning land markets to allocate space efficiently and provide affordable housing for lower-income residents? - Measure the impact of public housing projects, slum upgrading programmes, and land readjustment, on resident welfare, land prices, productive activity and fiscal costs. - Measure the impact of location of public housing, as well as spatial integration of lower and higher income residents on resident welfare, land prices, productive activity and fiscal costs. - Find evidence on the effect of land use regulations, including rules that promote or reduce economic inclusion. - How can developing countries improving urban mobility? - Measuring the costs of congestion, which include not only hours lost to traffic but also distortions in the land and labour markets - Evidence on the role of informal networks that dominate transit in African cities.
+How can sanitation and health services can be provided to effectively maintain public health and a clean environment?
+More generally, how do the social costs of urban density and social benefits of public services vary across population groups?

+• Can governments facilitate functioning land markets to allocate space efficiently and provide affordable housing for lower-income residents?

+- Measure the impact of public housing projects, slum upgrading programmes, and land readjustment, on resident welfare, land prices, productive activity and fiscal costs. - Measure the impact of location of public housing, as well as spatial integration of lower and higher income residents on resident welfare, land prices, productive activity and fiscal costs. - -Find evidence on the effect of land use regulations, including rules that promote or reduce economic inclusion.

+How can developing countries improve urban mobility?

+- Measuring the costs of congestion, which include not only hours lost to traffic but also distortions in the land and labour markets - Evidence on the role of informal networks that dominate transit in African cities.
 Can these networks complement the more expensive mass rapid transit being introduced across the developing world?
 Is it more cost-effective to invest in improving those networks or to introduce traditional mass transit systems?
-What do new technologies like ride sharing pose for the future of mobility in these cities? - How can developing countries manage and finance service provision and the functioning of local government. - Are there ways to enhance existing tax design, enforcement and compliance at the local level? - What can new instruments, such as programmes that capture land value, do for areas with low state capacity and high rates of informality? - How can developing countries build more efficient, more compact cities? - How large are the benefits from more compact cities, and what policies can incentivise this? - How should cities increase public transit adoption, and what is the impact on emissions? - What policies incentivise the adoption of more energy-efficient practices?
+What do new technologies like ride sharing pose for the future of mobility in these cities? - How can developing countries manage and finance service provision and the functioning of local government?

+-Are there ways to enhance existing tax design, enforcement and compliance at the local level?

+- -What can new instruments, such as programmes that capture land value, do for areas with low state capacity and high rates of informality? - How can developing countries build more efficient, more compact cities? - -How large are the benefits from more compact cities, and what policies can incentivise this? - -How should cities increase public transit adoption, and what is the impact on emissions? - -What policies incentivise the adoption of more energy-efficient practices?

-4. The structural approach to transportation and land use
+4 The structural approach to transportation and land use

 To many architects and land-use planners, the city is synonymous with the built environment.
 While urban economics emphasises that cities are better seen as massed humanity, the physical city is still profoundly important.
-Land-use planning plays a particularly central role for many city governments.
+Landuse planning plays a particularly central role for many city governments.
 Yet, economists have typically had little to say about efficient land-use rules or the costs of bad planning.
-The growing field of formal spatial modelling offers the possibility of delivering pragmatic tools that can help policy makers plan better and more fully anticipate the far-ranging impacts of any large-scale change to the built environment.
+The growing field of formal spatial modelling offers the possibility of delivering pragmatic tools that can help policy makers plan better and more fully anticipate the far-ranging impacts of any largescale change to the built environment.